DestinyW/cs110-final-project-spr18/README.md

 The front end specialist is responsible for designing the look of GUI, coding the main loop, and handling events in the controller.
 She is also responsible for the User Interface Design.

 #### 4.3 Back End Specialist - [Destiny Walcott]
 The back end specialist is responsible for writing the major classes and data for the program.
-She also collaborates with tehe front end specialist to write the initial codes of the program.
+She also collaborates with the front end specialist to write the initial codes of the program.
 She also creates the class diagram that shows the classes and their relationships with each other.

 ***
 ## 5. Testing